webhintio/hint/packages/hint-no-http-redirects/README.md

 ## Can the hint be configured?

-By default no redirects are allowed but you can change this behavior.
+By default, no redirects are allowed but you can change this behavior.

 The following hint configuration used in the [`.hintrc`][hintrc] file will allow 3 redirects for resources and 1 for the main URL: